Hasib303/RAG-Chatbot-for-Multi-User/README.md

 User: What is machine learning?
 Assistant: Machine learning is a subset of artificial intelligence that enables computers to learn and make decisions from data without being explicitly programmed for every task.
 It involves algorithms that can identify patterns in data and make predictions based on that data.

-User: How does RAG improve language models?
-Assistant: RAG improves language models by combining information retrieval with text generation, allowing models to access external knowledge for more accurate and up-to-date responses.
-This addresses limitations of purely generative models by grounding responses in retrieved factual information.
 ```

 ## Development Notes & Assumptions